index cache bloom hash tree LSM scan layer merge sort probe partition calc AI SYSTEMS CALCULUS

 These results signal a future in which systems research increasingly focuses on crafting richer alphabets and grammars while machines write the sentences—freeing designers and researchers to pursue more profound questions.

 Practitioners will dial in cost, latency, and accuracy with surgical precision.
-The era of hand-crafted systems is ending.
-The era of self-designing systems has begun.

 Vision Paper